HeringtonPress/Systems/GURPS/Equipment.md

 [1] Can be thrown with a range of ST x1/x1.5 and a bulk of -4.

 [2] Any attack that injures an enemy embeds your weapon.
 If your victim tries to move away, roll a Quick Contest of ST: If you lose, your weapon is pulled from your grasp!
 If you win, your enemy can’t move.
 A tie means the weapon comes free.
 At the start of your next turn, you must either relinquish your weapon, leaving it stuck in your foe, or try a ST roll as Ready maneuver.
 A successful ST roll pulls your weapon free.
 Failure leaves it embedded.
 If the weapon comes free for any reason, it inflicts half the injury it did going in.
-Critical failure on any of your ST rolls means the weapon is till after the battle.
+Critical failure on any of your ST rolls means the weapon is stuck till after the battle.

 [3] This attack receives damage bonuses per die based on your brawling skill.  +1 if you know it at DX, +2 if you know it at DX+2.
 Claws don’t affect damage with blows assisted by weapons.